 It is this inflammatory swelling that is the root source of pain for many patients, and it is able to be reduced by the steroid component of the medication injected in this treatment.
 Regardless of the delivery method used, an epidural injection is very effective in providing instant pain relief for the patient and it may be repeated as a series of three every few months.

 Dozens of studies of epidural injections have been performed.
 Overall, studies have shown effectiveness of epidural steroids for sciatica and radiculopathy relief between 75-90% of the time.

 What are the risks of an Epidural Steroid Injection?

 There is very minimal risk associated with receiving an epidural steroid injection.
 There is the small chance of infection, bleeding, swelling, or bruising at the site of injection.
 There is also a small risk of allergic reaction to the medications used within the injection, but this is largely negated through monitoring of the patient following the procedure.

 What is the bottom line with Epidural Steroid Injections?

 While an epidural injection can be very useful for treating pain symptoms, this is all it can do for a patient.
 The injection is not capable of treating the underlying cause of symptoms.

 Nevertheless, many patients have been able to avoid the need for spinal surgery with epidural injections.

 If you or a loved one is suffering from arm or leg pain, it may be due to a pinched nerve.
-The San Antonio pain management doctors at Premier Pain Consultants have performed thousands of epidural injections for all types of sciatica and radiculopathy.
+The San Antonio pain management doctors at Texas Pain Network have performed thousands of epidural injections for all types of sciatica and radiculopathy.